SaulKGM3/Brazilian_Ecommerce_Review_Analysis/README.md

 ## Project Overview

-- The project offers a **reproducible step by step exploratory data analysis (EDA)**.
-- Users may choose to **skip the EDA** and move directly to the **modeling and results** sections.
-- Each section is **clearly divided and includes instructions** to ensure smooth execution.
+- The project includes an initial **Exploratory Data Analysis (EDA)** section to understand the data structure and quality.
+- A detailed **data preprocessing** section follows, carefully preparing the dataset for both linear and tree based models.
+- The **model testing and calibration** section evaluates different models, with a focus on interpretability rather than pure predictive accuracy.
+- Finally, the project uses the selected model to **explore business insights**, identifying key factors that influence customer reviews.

 ## Key Notes

 - The analysis focuses on **explainability over predictive accuracy**.
-- The goal is to identify the most impactful variables on customer satisfaction.
+- The goal is to identify the most impactful variables on customer satisfaction, particularly those leading to negative reviews.
 - All results are reproducible with the provided datasets and notebook.

 ## Quick View